Teichlab/cellity/README.md

 ### Visualisation of low quality cells `assess_cell_quality_PCA`

-The `assess_cell_quality_PCA` function provides the ability to visualise low quality cells by peforming a PCA on features.
+The `assess_cell_quality_PCA` function provides the ability to visualise low quality cells by performing a PCA on features.
 It than uses an outlier detection algorithm to determine what are high and low quality cells.
 Moreover, it outputs the most informative features that can indicate what is going on in these cells in terms of quality.

 ### Classification of low quality cells `assess_cell_quality_SVM`